project-chip/connectedhomeip/docs/silabs/general/HARDWARE_REQUIREMENTS.md

         -   DB-EVK1 / Dual Band Wi-Fi Development Kit / 2.4GHz & 5GHz
             -   [RS9116X-DB-EVK1](https://www.silabs.com/development-tools/wireless/wi-fi/rs9116x-db-evk-development-kit)
             > **Note:** Matter only supported over 2.4GHz on this Dev kit.
-        -   Interconnect board (included in the Wi-Fi kits)
-        -   SPI Cable (included in the RS9116 kit)
-        -   Jumper Cables (included in the RS9116 kit)
     -   SiWx917
         -   SiWx917 NCP Mode / Wi-Fi Expansion Board / 2.4GHz
-            -   BRD8036A (A0 Expansion v1.0)
-            -   BRD8036A (A0 Expansion v1.1)
+            -   BRD4346A
     -   WF200
         -   WF200 / Single Band Wi-Fi Expansion Board / 2.4GHz
             -   [SLEXP8022A](https://www.silabs.com/development-tools/wireless/wi-fi/wf200-wifi-expansion-kit)
         -   WFM200S / Single Band Wi-Fi Expansion Board / 2.4GHz
             -   [SLEXP8023A](https://www.silabs.com/development-tools/wireless/wi-fi/wfm200-wifi-expansion-kit)
+    -   Interconnect board (included in the Wi-Fi kits)
+    -   SPI Cable (included in the RS9116 kit)
+    -   Jumper Cables (included in the RS9116 kit)

-## Matter over Wi-Fi Accessory Device Requirements for SoC mode
+### Matter over Wi-Fi Accessory Device Requirements for SoC mode

 The Silicon Labs Matter over Wi-Fi demo and development for SoC mode requires the SiWx917 SoC board that supports Matter over Wi-Fi in a single-chip package - the integrated M4 processor is dedicated for peripheral and application-related processing (Matter), while the ThreadArch® runs the wireless and networking protocol stacks.

-Pre-built images for the SiWx917 connectivity firmware are available as per the instructions on the [Software Requirements Page](./SOFTWARE_REQUIREMENTS.md).
+Pre-built images for the SiWx917 connectivity firmware are available as per the instructions on the [Matter Artifacts page](./ARTIFACTS.md).
 The following boards are supported for the Matter over Wi-Fi demos and development:

 -   **Wi-Fi SoC boards:**

 - SiWx917 / BRD4002A / Wireless Starter Kit
 - SiWx917 SoC Mode
-    -   SiWx917 SoC / Dual Flash Radio Board / 2.4GHz
-        -   BRD4325B - A0 dual flash 1.1
-        -   BRD4325B - A0 dual flash 1.2
     - SiWx917 SoC / Common Flash Radio Board / 2.4GHz
-        -   BRD4325C - B0 common flash v1.2
-        -   BRD4325G - B0 Stacked Flash + External PSRAM v1.2
       - BRD4338A - B0 common flash v2.0

     **Note:**
     Refer [SiWx917 SoC](https://www.silabs.com/wireless/wi-fi/siwx917-wireless-socs) for more details

-## Additional Matter over Wi-Fi Hardware Requirements
+### Additional Matter over Wi-Fi Hardware Requirements

 In addition to your Matter over Wi-Fi Accessory Device you will need the following for both running the demo and for development:

+-   Windows/Linux/MacOS computer with a USB port
+-   USB cable for connecting WSTK Board to Computer
+-   Raspberry Pi with a >32 GB SD Card
 -   Access point with Internet access
--   microSD card (>=32GB) (if using Raspberry Pi)
 -   **[Optional]** Android Mobile phone (If using the chip-tool on Android)
+-   Interconnect board (included in the RS9116 kit)
+-   SPI Cable (included in the RS9116 kit)
+-   Jumper Cables (included in the RS9116 kit)